-Cynthia Faulkner is an instructor in pro media at the University of Central Oklahoma.
+Cynthia Faulkner is an instructor in pro media at the University of Central Oklahoma and is serving as the interim adviser for the student publication The Vista.
 After starting out in newspapers, Faulkner spent the majority of her career at ESPN.com with a short stint at Yahoo Sports.

 The first five years at ESPN.com, Faulkner was in charge of coverage of tennis as well as the editor on the ground for the Olympic Games in Salt Lake City and Athens.